 Think about the process as moving into a new home: step one is to get your boxes off the moving truck; step two is to get the boxes into the right areas; step three is to go room-by-room and get everything sorted and decorated.

 As you migrate content, you’ll want to use an accessibility checker to make sure the content you add is accessible.
 Finalsite Composer has a built-in accessibility checker that detects errors and provides guidance on how to fix them throughout your site.

 In addition to checking for accessibility errors, you’ll also want to preview each page on all devices.
 Most district websites see at least 50% of their traffic from mobile devices, and you’ll want to ensure that the experience on both mobile and desktop devices is seamless.
 If you use Finalsite Composer, you’ll have access to a built-in device preview tool that allows you to preview your content on numerous device sizes before publishing.

 The content migration process is more than simply moving your old website content to your new website.
-If you want to make the most of your redesign, content migration should be treated as a strategic and well-thought-out process that requires time and attention to detail.
+If you want to make the most of your redesign, content migration should be treated as a strategic and well-thought-out process to provide a better user experience.

 ABOUT THE AUTHOR

 Connor has spent the last decade in the field of marketing and communications, working with independent schools and colleges throughout New England.
 As Finalsite’s Senior Content Marketing Manager, Connor plans and executes marketing strategies and digital content across the web.
 A former photojournalist, he has a passion for digital media, storytelling, coffee, and creating content that connects.